hat-open/hat-orchestrator/docs/orchestrator.rst

         If this property is set to true, Orchestrator will restart component's process as soon as it terminates.

+    * `auto_start`

+        If this property is set to false, Orchestrator will skip component startup during orchestrator startup.

 Automatic revival of stopped component includes constant delay (0.5 seconds) which stops overly zealous repetitive spawning of constantly closing process.